 What we expect from UEA:

-During this period of time we want to hear from students about their experiences about teaching and learning.
-The university MUST make efforts, in line with ‘consultation’, to engage with students and ask them about their experiences, talk to them about new plans; and review proposals with them.
-We WILL put support in place to get students ready to have these discussions and will work with schools to make sure we are aware of all meetings and discussions that are taking place, to support our reps and conveners in this process.
+We expect the university to make every effot to engage with students, ask them about their experiences, talk to them about new plans and review proposals with them.
+We will put support in place to help prepare students to have these discussions and work with schools to make sure we are aware of all meetings and discussions that are taking place, to support our reps and conveners in this process.

 Consultation / Co-creation: